ATVNotes is reader supported, If you buy anything through links on our site, we may earn an affiliate commission. Learn More

 Check for Connection Issues

 Examine the connections on the solenoid for any signs of looseness or corrosion.
 If you find any issues, carefully clean the links and tighten them securely.
-This step ensures proper electrical contact and can often resolve problems related to poor connections.

 Set Your Multimeter